Sourdough Blueberry Muffins with Crumb Topping

 Because flour is measured by weight in these recipes, if the flour is scooped straight out of the bag with the measuring cup, there will be more flour than is called for in the recipe.

-Are you or someone you know looking for a gluten free flour version?
+Are you or someone you know looking for a gluten-free flour version?
 Red's Reality's gluten free blueberry muffins recipe is easy and delicious!

 How to store and freeze

-Store the muffins at room temperature, loosely covered or up to 3 days.
+Store the muffins at room temperature, loosely covered, or up to 3 days.

 To freeze the muffins, allow them to cool completely.
-Wrap each one in plastic wrap and insert into a freezer-safe bag.
+Wrap each one in plastic wrap and insert it into a freezer-safe bag.
 The muffins can be frozen for up to 3 months.

 Check out more of our delicious sourdough recipes!